arangodb/kube-arangodb/docs/design/lifecycle_hooks_and_finalizers.md

 # Lifecycle hooks & Finalizers

 The ArangoDB operator expects full control of the `Pods` and `PersistentVolumeClaims` it creates.
-Therefore it takes measures to prevent the removal of those resources until it is safe to do so.
+Therefore, it takes measures to prevent the removal of those resources until it is safe to do so.

 To achieve this, the server containers in the `Pods` have